aymane-maghouti/sales-data-pipeline/README.md

 Special thanks to the open-source communities behind `Apache Airflow,` `Python`, and `Looker Studio` for providing powerful tools for data extraction, transformation, orchestration, and visualization.

 ## Conclusion
 This ETL project showcases a comprehensive workflow for extracting, transforming, and loading data into a cloud-based data warehouse while also creating interactive dashboards for data exploration and analysis.
-Customize this project to fit your specific data sources and business requirements to unlock the full potential of your data.

 ## Contacts
 For any questions or inquiries related to this project, feel free to contact:)